joeponzio/wordpress-installer/README.md

 * `git clone git@github.com:joeponzio/wordpress-installer.git`
 * `npm run installer`
-* When prompted, enter the version of WordPress to install (or leave blank for the latest stable version)
+* When prompted, enter the version of WordPress to install (or leave blank for the latest stable version), your database credentials, and follow the additional prompts

 ## What To Expect